 Avoid planting strawberries in soil where nightshades (tomato, pepper, eggplant, etc), melons, okra, mint, blackberries, raspberries and other bramble berries, stone fruits, chrysanthemums, and roses or other strawberry plants were growing less than five years earlier.
 This will prevent sharing common diseases such as Verticillium Wilt which can linger in soils for many years.

-While daytime temperatures are routinely over 90°F, strawberry plants must be shielded with 50% shade cloth and/or lattice.
+While daytime temperatures are routinely over 90°F, strawberry plants must be shielded all day with 50% shade cloth and/or lattice.
 From Nov 22 to Mar 21, strawberries can be unshaded.
-The rest of the year, only afternoon shade is appropriate, and during the six weeks of shortest days in the year, strawberries do not require shade.
+The rest of the year, afternoon shade is needed.

 With drip irrigation, 1 to 1.5 mil plastic can be placed under and around plants to keep berries clean and reduce moisture loss during warm months.
 If using straw as mulch, take care not to cover leaves.
 Straw should not be used as frost protection.
 Row covers will protect plants from freezing temperatures and provide more sunlight during the day.